Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Specifically, Synopsys is addressing new term opportunities in AI-driven design flows, in 3D multi-chip design and in the new area of silicon lifecycle management.
 Let me start with our DSO.ai product, where DSO stands for Design Space Optimization.
 Our combination of Fusion and AI learns and automatically adjusts and optimizes design exploration for both better results and faster time to market.

 With this, design teams can also tackle larger blocks and more projects, thus focusing on more value-added tasks.
-Even in this early stage, the power and potential DSO.ai is being widely recognized as it received a 2020 World Electronics Achievement Award for innovative product of the year.
+Even in this early stage, the power and potential of DSO.ai is being widely recognized as it received a 2020 World Electronics Achievement Award for innovative product of the year.

 Next is our extremely timely 3DIC Compiler solution.
 This disruptive technology that enables the design and analysis of multiple die together on a chip.
 At the very moment that system architects are augmenting traditional chip complexity by connecting multiple chips very tightly together, our 3DIC product provides far better performance and capacity than conventional disaggregated chip and package approaches.